AK-Homberger/NMEA2000-SignalK-Gateway/README.md

 With "192.168.0.20" it will send UDP packets only to the gateway IP.
 Broadcast to all is possible with "192.168.0.255".
 But you have to adjust to your network address anyway in both cases.

-With a broadcast you can also use many apps on tablets dirctly with NMEA2000 (e.g. [NMEAremote](https://www.zapfware.de/nmearemote/) from Zapfware).
+With a broadcast you can also use many apps on tablets directly with NMEA2000 (e.g. [NMEAremote](https://www.zapfware.de/nmearemote/) from Zapfware).
 That is working even without a SignalK server!

 With this solution, you will get directly all NMEA2000 PGNs in the SignalK server (or the tablet).